Joeli Bulu: Life

-We would think of Joeli Bulu as the leader of a fine team of workers sent by King George of Tonga to spread the Church in Fiji.
+Joeli Bulu led a team sent by King George of Tonga to spread the Church in Fiji.
 Joeli was converted and called to preach in Tonga and later ‘called’ to Fiji.
 He came to Lakeba by canoe, and was appointed to help with the printing of catechisms and passages of Scriptures.
+Regarding his decision to convert to Christianity, Bulu remarked, "I will lotu (accept Christ as my Saviour) so that I may live among the stars".
+This became the title of a book, To Live Among the Stars: Christian Origins in Oceania, by John Garrett.

 Lorimer Fison translated Bulu's oral account of his life.
-This was edited by George Stringer Rowe and printed in England in 1871 with the title "Joel Bulu: The Autobiography of a Native Minister in the South Seas".
+This was edited by George Stringer Rowe and printed in England in 1871 as Joel Bulu: The Autobiography of a Native Minister in the South Seas.
 It contains his adventures in fires, storms, wars and floods, including some miraculous escapes.
 Some believe that he was a ‘chosen vessel’ protected by Providence in no ordinary way.
-He survived death many times, yet was spared to serve a 40-year ministry.
+Despite many near-death experiences, he served a 40-year ministry.

 He served first at Lakeba and then at Rewa, and after that the station was closed because of the wars, at Viwa.
 John Hunt sent him to investigate possibilities of establishing the work in Vanua Levu, and to that field he was later appointed.
-He was the first Pacific islander to be placed alone in charge of a circuit – Ono, in 1848, and also the first to be ordained (1850) as a Native Assistant Missionary.
+He was the first Pacific islander to be placed alone in charge of a circuit, Ono, in 1848.
+In 1850, he was also the first to be ordained as a Native Assistant Missionary.
 After this he served at Nadi (Vanua Levu), Bua and Cakaudrove where he pioneered the work before any white missionaries were established there.
 When the Cakaudrove station was finally established Joeli was found in charge of an institution for training catechists.
-Afterwards he was appointed to Bau, where he served as Cakobau’s own chaplain.
+Afterwards he was appointed to Bau, where he served as Cakobau's own chaplain.

+Death

 Bulu died in May 1877.
 His grave is beside that of John Hunt at Viwa Island.
 He came to Fiji from his own land and gave himself wholly, and finally found his grave with the sons of her own soil.

+Legacy

 The Lelean Memorial School, a Methodist run school at Davuilevu, Nausori, Fiji honours his name by naming one its four houses after him.

-His remarks concerning his decision to convert to Christianity, "I will lotu (accept Christ as my Saviour) so that I may live among the stars", became the title of a book, "To Live Among the Stars", by John Garrett.